lemonyte/dff/readme.md

 ### Size
 A file size in bytes is calculated for every file.
 Files with matching sizes continue onto the next stage.
 ### Minihash
 A "minihash" is calculated for every file.
 A "minihash" is an MD5 hash of the middle 4 kilobytes of the file.
 Calculating a minihash before a full hash saves time by eliminating different files with matching sizes.
 Files with matching minihashes continue onto the next stage.
-Files less than 12 kilobytes are skipped and continue onto the next stage.
+Files less than 12 kilobytes in size are skipped and continue onto the next stage.
 ### Full Hash
 A full MD5 hash is calculated for every file.
 Files that have matching hashes are duplicates.
 The tool also lists empty files.
 It may be worth noting that there is an extremely small chance of two MD5 hashes matching for files that are different.
-MD5 collisions do not affect this tool significantly, the only consequence is the output will list two different files as duplicates, which the user will be able to notice and take into account.
+MD5 collisions do not affect this tool significantly, the only consequence is that the output will list two non-duplicate files as duplicates, which the user will be able to notice and take into account.
 ## Disclaimer
 I am not liable for any data loss, damage, or any other consequences resulting from corruption or general use of this software.
 Security is not guaranteed.
 Use at your own risk.
 ## License